Desvelao/lum/README.md

 - user scripts: `lum_run.lua`
 - user commands: `/commands` (folder that contains [lummander commands](https://github.com/Desvelao/lummander#command-file) `.lua`)

 Note: `package.path` is modified to load only these files.
-If you need require other files, do it inside the command action function or scripts as functions
+If you need require other files, do it inside the command action function or scripts as functions.